esotericpig/EkoScape/README.md

 Optional: To update dependencies, update your `vcpkg` clone and then run `vcpkg x-update-baseline` in this project's folder.
 Clean any build folders and then test building & playing the game.

-Edit/Add the new version in the following places:
+Bump the version in the following places:
 - [CMakeLists.txt](CMakeLists.txt)
 - [src/ekoscape_game.h](src/ekoscape_game.h)
 - [res/io.github.esotericpig.ekoscape.metainfo.xml](res/io.github.esotericpig.ekoscape.metainfo.xml)

-With the [GH CLI](https://cli.github.com) (`gh`) installed, run this script to download all Workflow Artifacts to `build/artifacts/`:
+With the [GitHub CLI](https://cli.github.com) (`gh`) installed, run this script to download all Workflow Artifacts to `build/artifacts/`:

 ```
 ./scripts/artifacts.rb -g